-- 1. The Prime Minister and the Taoiseach reviewed Anglo-Irish relations.
-They gave most attention to their shared interest in Northern Ireland. - .
-They condemned recent terrorist outrages ... - 3.
-Security co-operation ... - 4.
-The Prime Minister and the Taoiseach recalled that in their joint statement of 29 October, issued in Brussels, they had: - agreed that the two Governments must continue to work together in their own terms on a framework for peace, stability and reconciliation, consistent with their international obligations and their wider responsibilities to both communities; - reaffirmed their shared attitude to political violence; urged those claiming a serious interest in advancing the cause of peace in Ireland to renounce for good the use of, or support for, violence; and made it clear that such a renunciation, if made and sufficiently demonstrated, would meet with a response from the two Governments; - renewed their support for the objectives of the Talks process and agreed that the two Governments would continue their discussions to provide a framework to carry the process forward.
+- process involving both Governments and the main constitutional 1.
+The Prime Minister and the Taoiseach reviewed Anglo-Irish relations.
+They gave most attention to their shared interest in Northern Ireland. could be further enhanced if all unose who use, threaten or support violence for political ends would - 2.
+They condemned recent terrorist outrages ... - Security co-operation ... is each acknowledged that the root 3. - urgent and important lasue facing the people of Ireland, North 4.
+The Prime Minister and the Taoiseach recalled that in their joint statement of 29 October, issued in Brussels, they had: - history and to heal the divisions which have resulted, agreed that the two Governments must continue to work together in their own terms on a framework for peace, stability and reconciliation, consistent with their international obligations and their wider responsibilities to both communities; - inestimable value to both their peoples of healing divisions in - reaffirmed their shared attitude to political violence; urged those claiming a serious interest in advancing the cause of peace in Ireland to renounce for good the use of, or support for, violence; and made it clear that such a renunciation, if made and sufficiently demonstrated, would meet with a response from the two fundamen Governments; sa, undertakings, obligations under international agreements, to which they have jointly committed - renewed their support for the objectives of the Talks process and agreed that the two Governments would continue their discussions to provide a framework to carry the process forward.